Now that that is cleared up … how do you use each of these in a sentence?

 Imminent means “likely to occur at any moment or impending.”
 It refers to something that’s approaching, about to happen, anticipated, or threatening to occur.

-For example, in Coquette, author Frank Swinnerton uses the word to describe someone’s arrival: “While she was waiting, she one day received a letter from Toby, announcing his imminent arrival in London.”
+For example, in his novel Coquette (1921), author Frank Arthur Swinnerton uses the word to describe someone’s arrival: “While she was waiting, she one day received a letter from Toby, announcing his imminent arrival in London.”
 Here, imminent means that Toby’s arrival to London is about to happen.

-In When Winter Comes to Main Street, Grant Martin Overton writes, “And yet, for some, reality is not immanent in the affairs of this world but only in those of the next.”
+In When Winter Comes to Main Street (1922), Grant Martin Overton writes, “And yet, for some, reality is not immanent in the affairs of this world but only in those of the next.”

 For example, the president of the United States can be described as “an eminent world figure.”
 One may also say “The White House is eminent,” meaning that it’s a prominent and highly ranked symbol of the United States.

 An eminent professor, as another example, is one of the most distinguished and notable ones in their fields.

 is a legal term that refers to “the power to take private property for public use.”
 Federal, state, and local governments can use this power.
 For example, a state government may issue an eminent domain law to gain access to a private field and convert it into a public park.